Carl Back was born on May 30, 1912 into the home of Green and Ella (Hampton) Back. He passed away, after a

 Nicholas Back, Codie Kiser, Dalton and Courtney Seals, and Kristen Back; 1 brother, Steve Back; and 1 sister;

-Deanna (Blair) Back; 5 sisters, Carrie Adams, Eva Profitt, Martha Adams, Opal Bryant, and Effie Back; and 1
+(Blair) Back; 5 sisters, Carrie Adams, Eva Profitt, Martha Adams, Opal Bryant, and Effie Back; and 1 brother,

-26, 1948 by Elders Roy Whitaker and James Fields.
+1948 by Elders Roy Whitaker and James Fields.
 He made his first attempt to preach on November 9, 1949.
+He

-He was ordained the second Saturday in November, 1953.
-He helped baptize 99 people and married 17 couples
+was ordained the second Saturday in November, 1953.
+He helped baptize 99 people and married 17 couples over

 He was a charter member of the Dixon Memorial Church which was founded on the fourth Saturday in June of